-Metamorphic rocks have been modified by heat, pressure and chemical processes, usually while buried deep below Earth's surface.
-Exposure to these extreme conditions has altered the mineralogy, texture and chemical composition of the rocks.
+Metamorphic rocks have been modified by heat, pressure, and chemical processes, usually while buried deep below Earth's surface.
+Exposure to these extreme conditions has altered the mineralogy, texture, and chemical composition of the rocks.

 There are two basic types of metamorphic rocks.
 Foliated metamorphic rocks have a layered or banded appearance that is produced by exposure to heat and directed pressure.
-Non-foliated metamorphic rocks such as hornfels, marble, quartzite, and novaculite do not have a layered or banded appearance.
-Pictures and brief descriptions of some common types of metamorphic rocks are shown on this page.
+Examples of foliated rocks include: gneiss, phyllite, schist, and slate